 Dr. Linda Liao received a B.S. in nutrition and food science in 2000 and an M.P.H. in epidemiology in 2002 from the University of California, Berkeley.
 In 2007, she received a Ph.D. in epidemiology from the University of Washington, where she studied the relationship between genetic variation in calcium- and vitamin D-related genes and colon cancer.
 In November 2007, Dr. Liao joined the Occupational and Environmental Epidemiology Branch as a Sallie Rosen Kaplan postdoctoral fellow and was promoted to research fellow in March 2011.
-In July 2014, she joined the Nutritional Epidemiology Branch as a staff scientist.
+In July 2014, she joined the Nutritional Epidemiology Branch (now the Metabolic Epidemiology Branch) as a staff scientist.
 Dr. Liao has received several awards for her work, including an NCI Director’s Career Development Innovation award and an NIH Fellows Award for Research Excellence.

-In the newly formed Metabolic Epidemiology Branch, Dr. Liao is responsible for all aspects of managing the NIH-AARP Diet and Health Study, a prospective cohort study of 500,000 people aged 50-71.
+In Metabolic Epidemiology Branch, Dr. Liao is responsible for all aspects of managing the NIH-AARP Diet and Health Study, a prospective cohort study of 500,000 people aged 50-71.
 This study serves as an important resource for investigators seeking to understand the relationship between diet and lifestyle and the etiology of various cancers.

 Dr. Liao has a long-standing interest in how dietary factors and obesity affect the development of cancer.
 In addition, she is evaluating molecular markers in relation to upper gastrointestinal and kidney cancers.